 In the realm of video games, sequels tend to be iterative rather than revolutionary, building on successes, refining shortcomings, and extending stories.
 The vaunted Final Fantasy series has long been the most prominent exception to this rule—instead introducing new characters, worlds, and mechanics with each mainline entry—and Ni no Kuni II: Revenant Kingdom largely follows Square Enix’s blueprint.
-Rather than bringing back Oliver, Mr Drippy, and the remainder of the original cast, this follow-up, more than six years in the making, lets go of the past to present gameplay and a narrative that is all the stronger for standing alone.
+Rather than bringing back Oliver, Mr Drippy, and the remainder of the original cast, this follow-up, around five years in the making, lets go of the past to present gameplay and a narrative that is all the stronger for standing alone.

 One of the most immediately noticeable elements of Ni no Kuni II is the breakneck pace.
 The story begins with a cold open, introducing new audience surrogate Roland via a brief, almost wordless scene that engages the player very differently from—yet equally as intensely as—the emotion-heavy opening hour of the previous game.
 However, Evan Pettiwhisker Tildrum is the real hero of this tale, and the game wastes no time in deposing the fledgling king and setting him on a quest to build a new world.
 This process is a little laboured, but the writers at Level-5 generally do a fine job of justifying the diversions that the party must undertake before being able to reach its ultimate goal.
 Additionally, the way the story is constructed ensures constant forward momentum, pushing players on to the next plot point and objective without demanding a grind, making the title immensely playable.
 By turning the focus away from revenge, the narrative is both more wholesome and more hopeful than most that share a similar premise.